iotaledger/susee-streams-poc/test/README.md

 The recommended way to initialize a *Sensor* is the [automatic initialization](#automatic-sensor-initialization).
-The manual *Sensor Initialization* described here may be usefull to have more insights into the initialization process.
+The manual *Sensor Initialization* described here may be useful to have more insights into the initialization process.

 The process uses the *Sensor* and *Management Console* CLI to process each